turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 ### Publish the Email Message

+The actual messaging will take place in the `PurchaseConfirmation` and `SignupConfirmation` objects.
+We'll set it up so that:

-* When an email needs to be sent, send a message to Redis
+* When an email needs to be sent, publish a message to Redis
-* Leave the existing functionality in place
+* The existing `Mailer` functionality remains

-We'll use a channel called "email_notifications".
+We'll use a channel named `"email_notifications"`.

+#### A Temporary Listener

 Open up IRB and subscribe to the channel on the port we configured for the test environment:

 {% terminal %}
 $ require 'redis'